uber/athenadriver/README.md

 But you still need to specify correct `OutputBucket` in `athenadriver.Config` because it is not in the AWS client config.

 `OutputBucket` is critical in Athena.
-Even if you have a default value set in Athean web console, you must pass one programmatically or you will get error:
+Even if you have a default value set in Athena web console, you must pass one programmatically or you will get error:
 `No output location provided.
 An output location is required either through the Workgroup result configuration setting or as an API input.`